Container Docking Station

 A standard chassis truck transports a full LNG container from the LNG terminal to the regional hub and places it in a docking station.
 There, an LNG trailer with a pump installation takes over for local delivery.
 After delivery, the trailer returns the empty container to the docking station, where the standard truck picks it up for the return journey to the terminal.

-This way, the trailer with the expensive cryogenic pump can fully concentrate on local distribution, while the standard container truck efficiently handles the long haul to the terminal.
-At the same time, drivers gain additional flexibility as they can drop off and pick up containers independently of fixed time slots.
+This way, the trailer with the expensive cryogenic pump can fully concentrate on local distribution, while the standard container truck efficiently handles the long haul to the LNG-terminal.
+At the same time, drivers gain additional flexibility as they can drop off and pick up containers independently at times that suit them.

 Worked example: